 Community Care Fund grant applications are solicited annually in August, and funds are awarded in October.
 Grant funding periods are for one year.
 Applicants can apply for up to $4,000 in funding.

-This competitive annual grant program, made possible by Duke employees who donate to Doing Good in the Neighborhood, is staffed by Duke’s Office of Durham and Regional Affairs.
+This competitive annual grant program, made possible by Duke employees who donate to Doing Good in the Neighborhood, is staffed by Duke’s Office of Durham and Community Affairs.
 Visit our giving page to learn more about the grant program and past awards.